Table of Contents Show

 To ensure you aren’t caught flatfooted by any illegal rent increases, this article will take you through everything you need to know about NYC rent laws and how much a landlord can increase your rent in 2022.

 NYC Rent Increase Laws for 2022NYC Rent Increase Laws for 2022

 Once every year, the NYC Rent Guideline Board puts a cap on how much your landlord can raise your rent annually.
-In June this year, this rent increase cap was set at 3.25% for one-year lease agreements and 5% for two-year lease agreements.
+In June this year, the city set this rent increase cap at 3.25% for one-year leases and 5% for two-year lease agreements.
 This regulation applies to all lease agreements signed between October 2022 and September 2023.
 However, the real kicker is that these rent increase caps only apply to rent-stabilized apartments.
 If you reside in a non-regulated apartment, your landlord can bump your rent by whatever amount they feel is a fair market price.

 Understandably, this can be a frightening idea for many NYC tenants.
 But because of the work that goes into finding and screening new tenants, most landlords will have enough foresight not to raise your rent to such an unacceptable level that you have to move out.
 Good tenants that always pay their rent on time and don’t cause any drama are worth far more to a landlord in the long run.
 You may also have extra protection against sharp increases if your apartment building comprises rent-stabilized and market-rate apartments, which most apartment buildings in NYC tend to be.
 For the sake of simplicity, many landlords will apply the yearly increase caps from the Rent Guideline Board to their market-rate apartments.

 That said, it’s not unknown that some landlords try and get away with illegal rent increases.

 How Do I Know If My Rent Increases are Legal?How Do I Know If My Rent Increases are Legal?